mundyreimer/mundyreimer.github.io/_pages/about.md

 More srsly, I'm currently an MS student studying ~~computational clairvoyance~~ data science & [machine learning](https://mundyreimer.github.io/projects).
 So basically just your friendly k-nearest neighborhood data scientist :)  Oh, and I also have a [former background in neuroscience](https://mundyreimer.github.io/projects), dabbling quite a bit in both computer science and philosophy as well.

-I'm also active [volunteering and coordinating events](https://pybay.com/team/) in the local SF Python Community, in addition to founding + formerly running the *East Bay [Deep Learning in PyTorch study group](https://www.facebook.com/groups/BayAreaPyTorchers/about/)* as part of the [Facebook & Udacity Scholarship Challenge](https://www.udacity.com/facebook-pytorch-scholarship), so if you're in the area, say *hi* :)
+Besides this personal blog of mine, [I also write on Medium](https://medium.com/@mundyreimer) about various machine learning + bioinformatics topics, in addition to actively [volunteering and coordinating events](https://pybay.com/team/) in the local SF Python Community, and founding + formerly running the *East Bay [Deep Learning in PyTorch study group](https://www.facebook.com/groups/BayAreaPyTorchers/about/)* as part of the [Facebook & Udacity Scholarship Challenge](https://www.udacity.com/facebook-pytorch-scholarship), so if you're in the area, say *hi* :)

 See [here](https://mundyreimer.github.io/projects) and [here](https://www.linkedin.com/in/mundyreimer) for more.